Mating of trees for random planar maps and Liouville quantum gravity: a survey: SLE and LQG

 \subsection{Finite-volume quantum surfaces}

 There are several special quantum surfaces which (unlike quantum cones and wedges) have finite total LQG area.
 In this subsection we will review the definition of one of these quantum surfaces, namely the \emph{quantum disk}.
 A similar definition gives the \emph{quantum sphere}.
 The definitions of these surfaces are somewhat less intuitive than the definitions of quantum cones and thick quantum wedges, and the details of the definitions are not used in subsequent sections.
 As such, the reader may wish to skip this section on a first read.
+As explained in Section~\ref{subsec:rv}, alternative (equivalent) definitions of these surfaces based on the path integral perspective are given in~\cite{dkrv-lqg-sphere,hrv-disk}.

 We first define an infinite measure on quantum surfaces, then condition this measure on certain events to obtain probability measures.
 Our exposition is similar to that of~\cite[Appendix A]{gwynne-miller-sle6}.
 As in Remark~\ref{remark-strip}, is convenient to define a quantum disk parameterized by the infinite strip $\mcl S = \BB R\times (0,\pi)$ since the field takes a simpler form in this case (one can parameterize by the unit disk instead by applying a conformal map and using~\eqref{eq:coord}).
 The following definition is given in~\cite[Section~4.5]{wedges}.